 You will be asked to complete methodological and analytical exercises for six modules.
 These are short activities that should take 1-2 hours to complete.
-They are meant to show your understanding of class concepts and push you to apply anthropological observations and methods to your everyday lives, which might include analyzing a video or reading, commenting on current events and relating them to the class or putting anthropological methods into practice!
+They are meant to show your understanding of class concepts and push you to apply anthropological observations and methods to your everyday lives, which might include analyzing a video or reading, commenting on current events and relating them to the class, or putting anthropological methods into practice.
 Complete details and instructions for each exercise can be found on Canvas under the Assignments tab.
-All exercises will be due on Sundays at 11:59PM.